wistia/wistia-open-docs/_posts/google-analytics.md

 We realize that sometimes these things can get a bit complex, so to save you some time we built out the Google Analytics Labs.
 It actually does all of the stuff mentioned below for you!
 You can check it out [here.](http://wistia.com/labs/google-analytics/)

+We __strongly__ recommend this route if you're not looking for more than the video play, 25/50/75/100% watched and turnstile conversion evens.

-If you are still committed to doing it yourself, read on!
+If you are still committed to doing it yourself to code out some sweet other alerts, read on!

+{{ "This lab also works with Universal Analytics, so no worries about compatibility there unless you've changed to a custom analytics variable other than `ga` or `_gaq`." | note }}

 ---

 ## Before You Get Started

 Make sure you have installed the [Google Analytics tracking scripts](https://support.google.com/analytics/bin/answer.py?hl=en&answer=1008080).
 These are necessary for any custom tracking we do below.

-If you'd like to save yourself a little time and effort, have a look at our [Google Analytics Lab](http://wistia.com/labs/google-analytics/).
-It's designed to make adding the Google Analytics intrgration to your Wistia embeds super easy.
-All you need to do is setup the aforementioned Google Analytics tracking scripts, grab an embed and head over to the lab to configure it.
+It's worth noting that if you have Universal Analytics, things might be a bit different for you.
+In that case, you'll want to see this __other__ [Google help document](https://support.google.com/analytics/answer/2817075?hl=en) where they explain how to set that one up.

+If you currently have the pre-Universal Analytics version of Google Analytics setup, we recommend checking out [the Universal Analytics Upgrade Center](https://developers.google.com/analytics/devguides/collection/upgrade/) to get all the info you need to know about converting to the shiny new Universal Analytics style of things.

 ## Modify Your Wistia Embed Codes

-Integrating with Google Analytics is actually extremely simple thanks to the [Embed Shepherd]({{ '/embed-shepherd' | post_url }}).
+Integrating with Google Analytics is very simple thanks to the [Embed Shepherd]({{ '/embed-shepherd' | post_url }}).
-All you need to do is paste this little snippet of code anywhere on your website, preferably right before the `&lt;/body&gt;` tag.
+All you need to do is paste this little snippet of code anywhere on your website, preferably right before the `&lt;/body&gt;` tag (meaning at the bottom of your page's body).

-You'll need to add this to every page that contains a video you want to track.
+You'll need to add the following code snippet to every page that contains a video you want to track.
 Or better yet, if you have a layout file or a footer that's shared across pages, just put it in there and you'll be good to go!

+Due to changes made when Universal Analytics was released, you'll use different code depending on which version you use.
+The easiest way to do this is to see if you have the `_gaq` or `ga` variable defined on your website.

+### Pre-Universal Analytics snippet

 {% codeblock playlist_api.js %}
 <script src="http://fast.wistia.net/static/embed_shepherd-v1.js"></script>